Sweet Dreams, Smart Bites: Night Time Snacks for Diabetes

 How do evening choices affect next-day focus and mood?

-What someone eats late can influence how refreshed mornings feel.
-Heavy or highly refined options may leave a person groggy, unfocused, or irritable after waking.
-Balanced picks allow steadier overnight digestion, which often leads to clearer thinking, calmer mornings, and smoother starts to daily routines.
+Food choices made later can shape how refreshed mornings feel.
+Heavy or highly refined options may leave someone groggy, unfocused, or irritable after waking.
+Thoughtful picks encourage steadier digestion during rest, often leading to clearer thinking, calmer mornings, and smoother starts to daily routines.

 Why do cravings feel stronger after sunset?